 All the talks from this year's Revolution Festival will also be released on our podcast, Marxist Voice, in the weeks and months ahead - so like and subscribe in order to listen back and absorb these gems of Marxist theory at your leisure.

-Finally, please help spread the word throughout the weekend by using the hashtags #RevFest2021 #SocialismInOurTime and #Marxism on social media, along with a picture of yourself at the festival.
+Finally, please help spread the word throughout the weekend by using the hashtags #RevFest22 and #MarxWasRight on social media, along with a pictures of the festival.